 I love the Maya Angelou quote “I did then what I knew how to do.
 Now that I know better, I do better.”
 As a society, we’ve been taught that being overweight equals disease, being unhealthy, lazy, stupid, and a whole host of other negative qualities that have nothing to do with our size.

-So, it makes perfect sense that in our quest to be seen as ‘enough’ that we would try to conform to traditional standards of beauty – which for many of us are just simply unattainable.
+So, it makes perfect sense that in our quest to be seen as ‘enough,’ we would try to conform to traditional standards of beauty – which for many of us are just simply unattainable.

-In this episode of the Done with Dieting Podcast, I’ve invited my guest, Deb Lesko, to introduce us to the health at every size (HAES) movement, because I believe that the movement misunderstood.
+In this episode of the Done with Dieting Podcast, I’ve invited my guest, Deb Lesko, to introduce us to the Health at Every Size (HAES) movement, because I believe that the movement is misunderstood.

 Tune in to learn what the movement is all about, and how adopting some of the movement’s beliefs can help you feel better about yourself.

-Debbie Lesko is a 65 year old grandmother whose passion is to educate people of all ages, sizes, race, sexual identity of the dangers of diet culture and the societal ideals to keep everyone thin.
+Debbie Lesko is a 65-year-old grandmother whose passion is to educate people of all ages, sizes, races, and sexual identities about the dangers of diet culture and societal ideals to keep everyone thin.
 She fights the mainstream ideals with her page – Diets don’t work on Facebook as well as on Instagram.
 She currently has about 65,000 followers who look forward to her newest posts.
 She has been on podcasts and taught at seminars as well as writes articles for magazines and has her own blog on her webpage.
-As a survivor of anorexia and drug addiction she has the lived experience to share her ideas with the world.
+As a survivor of anorexia and drug addiction, she has the lived experience to share her ideas with the world.
 Her recovery from drugs and anorexia has been her driving force to share her recovery with others.

 You are listening to the Done with Dieting Podcast Episode number 13.